 Colorado has no estate tax.
 However, there is still a federal limit.
 In the previous thirty years the federal estate tax limit for an individual has ranged from $500,000 to $10,000,000.
 The purpose of pointing this out is to highlight that while the limit may currently be high it can swing wildly and unpredictably.
 For that reason an estate plan should plan for the contingency of higher rates or lower ceilings regardless of where things currently stand.

 A durable of attorney is a legal instrument that allows someone else to legally make decisions on your behalf.
 You can craft the power of attorney to give very narrow power to make decisions in only certain situations or to give vast power in almost any situation.
 With a power of attorney, you select someone that you trust to make important life-altering decisions for you if you become incapacitated.

 It can be intimidating to create an estate plan because most people do not want to face their own mortality.
-But having an estate plan is essential if you want to ensure your property and assets are divided up according to your wishes.
-With the right guidance, the process of planning your estate becomes relatively straightforward.
+But having a plan is essential if you want to ensure your property and assets are divided up according to your wishes and without government interference.
+With the right guidance, a Colorado estate plan becomes relatively straightforward.